Orri Tangerines

 Description/Taste

-Orri tangerines are small to medium in size, averaging 4-6 centimeters in diameter, and are round to oblate in shape with a plump appearance.
-The smooth, bright orange skin is thin, easy-to-peel, and is covered in many prominent glands that release fragrant essential oils leaving a light oily residue across the surface.
-Underneath the skin, a thin layer of spongy, white pith loosely clings to the flesh being easily removed, and the flesh is juicy, orange, virtually seedless, and divided into 12-14 segments by thin membranes.
-Orri tangerines have a balanced flavor with even levels of tartness, acidity, and sweetness.
+Orri tangerines are a small to medium-sized varietal, averaging 4 to 6 centimeters in diameter, and are round to oblate in shape with a plump appearance.
+The bright orange skin is adhered to the flesh and has a firm feel but is ultimately thin, easy-to-peel, smooth, and glossy.
+The skin is covered in many prominent glands giving it a pebbled feel and these glands release fragrant essential oils that sometimes leave a light oily residue across the surface.
+Underneath the skin, a thin layer of spongy, white pith loosely clings to the flesh being easily removed.
+The saturated orange flesh is divided into 12 to 14 segments by thin membranes and has an aqueous, tender, and succulent consistency.
+Orri tangerines are known for their virtually seedless nature and fine-grained texture.
+When peeled, Orri tangerines release a robust, bright, and zesty citrusy aroma.
+The flesh is high in sugar, ranging 14 to 15 degrees Brix, and is combined with low acidity to create a balanced, sweet, subtly tart taste.

 Seasons/Availability